Free Shipping on orders over $500. *Australia Only

 The coin in question is the 1992 Mob of Roos $1, and, according to the Royal Australian Mint (RAM), the mintage is an astonishingly low 8,000.
 The mere fact that a coin allegedly created for circulation has a mintage so low immediately raises questions – and eyebrows.
 It is, however, stated in black & white in the RAM’s 1991-92 Annual Report that a 1992 $1 coin was part of the Mint’s ‘Circulating Coin Production’, and that the mintage was 8,000.

 Whilst perhaps not quite as mysterious, the 2021 Mob of Roos $1 is another strange case.
 According to the RAM, the mintage was a mere 160,000!
 Some believe that this coin was effectively only intended for collector projects, such as the 2021 RAAF Zoom Bags.
-The 2021 Roos $1 has been sighted in RAM bags, however, which suggests that a percentage of the mintage was dispatched for use in circulation.
+The 2021 Roos $1 has been sighted in standard RAM coin bags, however, which suggests that a percentage of the mintage was dispatched for use in circulation.
 Whatever the case, this is definitely one – along with the 1992 Roos $1 – to keep your eye out for!

 Other low-mintage superstars!

 The 1992 and 2021 issues may be the leading lights, but, when it comes to low mintages, the $1 galaxy is packed with stars!
-The first $1 ‘obverse commemorative’, the 2016 Decimal Currency 50th Anniversary $1 is one example.
+The first $1 ‘obverse commemorative’, the low mintage 2016 Decimal Currency 50th Anniversary $1 is one example.

 Decimal Currency 50th Anniversary 2016 $1 Al-Br Coin Pack